nllz/IRTF-HRPC/draft-methodology.md

 Current status:
 ---------------
-Expected Outcome: A first list of concepts, which definitions should be improved and further aligned with existing RFCs, is published as {{ID}}
+Expected Outcome: A glossary has been developed, which aims to build on other relevant published glossaries by the IETF and relevant literature: {{HRPC-GLOSSARY}})